cylnlp/dialogsum/README.md

 [DialogSum Challenge](https://aclanthology.org/2021.inlg-1.33.pdf) is a shared task at [INLG 2022](https://inlgmeeting.github.io/index.html).
 Check the [task website](https://cylnlp.github.io/dialogsum-challenge/) and [shared task report](https://arxiv.org/pdf/2208.03898.pdf).

 This dataset is under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-You may not use it for commercial use without permission.
+The copyright of dialogue data in DialogSum dataset belongs to users who created them.

 ## Quick Start
 We provide a BART baseline for dialogue summarization, which may help you explore this area as a quick start.